 Class Bearing

-• public abstract class Bearing
+public class Bearing extends Object

 Computes the distance, azimuth, and back azimuth between two lat-lon positions on the Earth's surface.
 Reference ellipsoid is the WGS-84 by default.
 You may use a default Earth (EarthEllipsoid.WGS84) or you may define your own using a ucar.unidata.geoloc.Earth object.